Sarafian/MiniNugetServer/README.md

 - Mapping the `packagesPath` parameter to an external volume.
 - Can I run this on top of the nano image?

+The research progress will be updated in the branches and the wiki pages.

 # Source structure

 Within [Source](Source) there is the `MiniNugetServer.sln` visual studio solution and the `MiniNugetServer.dockerfile` docker build file.